 · It is helpful to use a licenced buyers broker when buying an existing company.

 · Using a business immigration lawyer will help you relocate your company without missing any important information or forms (always ask for quotes in writing, take time to search for the right person, check credentials and references)

 Steps for business relocation to Canada:

 - Decide if you want to buy an established company/franchise or start a new business.

 - Apply for the correct kind of Canadian work visa for your business relocation to Canada.

 - Find and register a name for your company, then licence it through your municipality (note that you need to register your company in each province as it grows).

-For more information on business relocation to Canada see Arianne’s blog on Visas for Business Relocation to Canada and Moving to Canada as an Entrepreneur or Skilled Worker.
+For more information on business relocation to Canada see ARIANNE’S blogs on Visas for Business Relocation to Canada and Moving to Canada as an Entrepreneur or Skilled Worker.

 If you are moving to Canada, or bringing new team members to Canada for your business, ARIANNE has a number of ways to help make your relocation go more smoothly.
 We’ve been helping families and professionals relocate to Canada since 1996, and understand the process better than anyone.
 Visit our site to learn more about how we can save you time, save you money and increase your peace of mind on your international move.